rubencortez87/JEE-Hibernate-Spring/README.md

 Ruben Cortez

 #### Gratitude
-Thanks platzi for de course and accenture for the opportunity
+Thanks platzi and the teachers for the course and accenture for the opportunity